NORTHEAST BRAZIL BIRDING TOUR: DETAILED ITINERARY

 Eventually, we start moving back towards Poções, having a final stop in the hills of the Serra do Amolar to catch up with another jewel, the charismatic endemic Three-toed Jacamar that we should find by the edge of a secondary Atlantic Forest remnant.
 At the same place, we will be looking for another Brazilian endemic usually found further southeast, the attractive Orange-eyed Thornbird.
 We also have more chances for Striated Softtail, Bahia Spinetail, Tufted Antshrike and even a very slim chance of encountering the fascinating endemic Swallow-tailed Cotinga.

-Northeast Brazil: Day 19 After a final session in the Boa Nova region if necessary, we will head eastwards and downhill to the beautiful coastal area around the little town of Itacaré where we will stay for two nights.
+Northeast Brazil: Day 18 This morning we will head eastwards and downhill to the beautiful coastal area around the little town of Itacaré where we will stay for two nights.

 In the afternoon we should have time to check a lovely garden with fruit feeders and some forest edge in Itacaré, expecting to get good looks at the stunning Atlantic Forest races of both Turquoise and Opal-rumped Tanagers, as well as Brazilian and White-lined Tanagers, Red-legged Honeycreeper, Violaceous Euphonia and flocks of Peach-fronted and Golden-capped Parakeets.

-Northeast Brazil: Day 21 Heading south from Itacaré we will visit the fantastic Caititu Reserve for most of the morning.
+Northeast Brazil: Day 20 Heading south from Itacaré we will visit the fantastic Caititu Reserve.
 The well-preserved forest here is potentially good for cotingas with good first chances to find the stunning endemic White-winged Cotinga, the rare endemic Black-headed Berryeater, the noisy, near-endemic Bare-throated Bellbird and Screaming Piha.
 Black and Black-and-white Hawk-Eagles occur here but are uncommon.

 Northeast Brazil: Day 22 Today will be spent exploring the system of trails around the lodge at Serra Bonita.
 One of our main targets will be the new species of Heliobletus treehunter (variously named Bahia, Serra das Lontras or Serra Bonita Treehunter), a still undescribed form only found in these hills.
 Another very special bird is the very range-restricted, Northeast Brazil-endemic Bahia Tyrannulet that we should find foraging in the sub-canopy.